valentijnstienen/PEMPEM-paper/Data (github)/readme.md

 | 2020-04-11 11:47:51 |-0.75339|100.55469 | 126   |
 | ... | ... | ... | ... |

-For the desired format, we want to extract subtrips from this initial raw data; trips for which <br /> we assume that they consist of GPS points that were received "in one go", without any outlying <br /> points.
-Moreover, we want to obtain information about the Most Likely Distance Covered <br />(MLDC), and the Maximum Distance Covered (MDC).
-For more details, we refer to the paper. <br /> These numbers will be based on:
+For the desired format, we want to extract subtrips from this initial raw data; trips for which we assume that they consist of GPS points that were received "in one go", without any outlying points.
+Moreover, we want to obtain information about the Most Likely Distance Covered (MLDC), and the Maximum Distance Covered (MDC).
+For more details, we refer to the paper.
+These numbers will be based on:

 * MLDC: the minimal distance that can be covered using geographical locations.
 * MLDC: the maximal distance that can be covered using the velocity and time staps.